Skip Navigation

 ACCT 438 | 3 Credits

 Course Desc: Prerequisite: ACCT 311.
 An analysis and discussion of issues relating to fraud and forensic accounting.
-The objective is to identify the resources for detecting fraud, evaluate the conditions that encourage fraud, and design effective fraud detection and deterrence plans.
+The objective is to identify the resources for detecting fraud, evaluate the conditions that encourage fraud, and design effective fraud detection and prevention plans.
+Focus is on the perspectives of public, internal, and private accountants.
 Discussion covers the principles and standards for proactive and reactive investigation, as well as detection and control of fraud.
-Focus is on data analytics and creating and communicating meaningful data visualizations for stakeholders from the perspective of public, internal, and private accountants.

 Forensic and Investigative Accounting